telerik/winforms-docs/ribbonbar/getting-started/creating-a-gallery.md

 1. Go to the Properties window, navigate to the Tools property, and click the ellipsis button

 1. In the RadItem Collection Editor click the Add button to add an item.
 Currently, you can add a RadMenuItem, RadMenuButtonItem and RadMenuComboItem

 1. Use the Properties window to set the properties of the new tool

 1. Click OK to save the changes

 You can also create tools at run-time.
-Here is a sample snippet:#_[C#] _
+Here is a sample snippet:

 {{source=..\SamplesCS\RibbonBar\GettingStarted\CreatingAGallery.cs region=snippet4}}
 {{source=..\SamplesVB\RibbonBar\GettingStarted\CreatingAGallery.vb region=snippet4}}